11 Tips for Surfing Safely

 Option 2: Let the current carry you out.

 Sometimes it might be too hard to paddle parallel to shore in a strong current.
 In this case, you can take it easy and let yourself float past the rip current before you paddle out of it.
-You can also paddle in diagonal, with a small angle out of the rip, using the speed given from the current.
+You can also paddle diagonally, with a small angle out of the rip, using the speed given by the current.

 Conserve your energy.